RoyBerube/Lagrange/_posts/2017-11-20-Sensor Monitor with a Raspberry Pi.md

   creditlink:
 ---

 So I had a Raspberry Pi not getting much use.
-I was using it with OSMC as a video streaming device to watch on my TV, but the software was just too annoying to use for a number of reasons.
+I had been using it with OSMC as a video streaming device to watch on my TV, but the software was just too annoying to use for a number of reasons.
 So I turfed that software and installed Raspbian on the little device.
 The little computer needed a new purpose.

 I have a sump in the basement that gets a lot of use when the ground is saturated, especially in the spring as snow is melting.
 A sump failure would cause significant water damage.
 Checking the sump manually on a regular basis was getting tiresome.
 There had to be a better way.
 I know there are sump alarms available commercially, but what is the fun in that?
 Raspberry Pi to the rescue.
 My goal was to use it as a monitor that would email me a message if the sump sensor ever activated.
 That way I could have peace of mind wherever I went with my cel phone.